coupergateway/couper/docs/website/content/2.configuration/4.block/jwt.md

   },
   {
     "default": "",
     "description": "Read token value from the given request header field.
-Implies `Bearer` if `Authorization` (case-insensitive) is used, otherwise any other header name can be used.
+Implies `Bearer` if `Authorization` (case-insensitive) is used (deprecated!), otherwise any other header name can be used.
 Cannot be used together with `bearer`, `cookie` or `token_value`.", "name": "header",
     "type": "string"
   },